 Image for Banking and Insurance

 Fraud & scam prevention

 Fraud victims often know they should be suspicious.
-The problem is that scams are psychologically sophisticated — they exploit urgency, authority and trust.
-Awareness campaigns rarely work.
-Behavioural interventions do.
+The problem is that scams are psychologically sophisticated — they exploit urgency, authority and trust at precisely the moments when rational decision-making breaks down.
+Awareness campaigns tell people what to watch for.
+Behavioural interventions change what they actually do when it happens.

+Image for Banking and Insurance